dhvanikam/Docker/06_Docker Compose_TestProject/README.md

 Find sample Project on : https://github.com/dhvanikam/DockerSampleProject

-Step 1: Point RemoteWebDriver in your test to http://localhost:4444
+**Step 1**: Point RemoteWebDriver in your test to http://localhost:4444

 Update your selenium tests to point to the respective urls:
 **DriverFactory.java**